 Catalina lives in Georgia with her Husband Guillermo and their two sons, Miguel and Mateo.

-Director at Large, International Committee Chair
+Director at Large, Research Committee

 Brett is husband to Ashley and father to Hudson.
 July 4th, 2016 was a day that changed their family's life drastically.
 It was the day Hudson had his first Tonic-Clonic seizure.
 Hudson had a fairly normal first 23 months of life up to that point, and about 6 weeks later he was diagnosed with an SCN2A gene mutation and currently fighting the battle against seizures and autism daily.